 Disclaimer: this is a case study for “Global parts zone”, a company that not affiliated with GRIN tech.
 It is featured in Tools for business series (engagement based dialog via email) to showcase a web scraping opportunity.

 Globalpartszone.com is a small US company that has become a well-known online store of spare parts for special equipment.
 A distinctive feature of this company’s business is that sales, purchases, delivery, and other processes are almost 100% conducted using web tools and IT solutions.

 With the help of a team of developers, several managers, and a small warehouse, the business has grown to impressive heights in about a year.
 I think this experience can inspire start-ups and will be useful for existing companies to take a fresh look at the importance of IT business.

 A Russian family went to live in the United States and decided to start their own business there.
 By coincidence, the company engaged in sales of spare parts for special equipment.

 The market for the supply of spare parts has many specific points.
-One of them is its division: there are original spare parts (OEM) and analogues (Aftermarket).
-There are not a lot of brands of spare parts, thus there is not much of competition.
-This market mainly consists of small intermediaries who have their constant client base (mostly personal contacts).
+One of them is its division: there are original spare parts (OEM) and analogs (Aftermarket).
+There are not a lot of brands selling spare parts; thus there is not much of competition.
+This market mainly consists of small intermediaries who have a constant client base (mostly personal contacts).
 Competitors have a low level of IT tech implementation in their businesses.
-This allowed the project to gain a competitive advantage through IT tools.
+That allowed the project to gain a competitive advantage through IT tools.